davew-msft/2019AzureMigrateYourApps/Instructor-README.md

 - **Notes**
   - Everything should be able to run from the Azure Bash shell.
   - There are a few manual replacements code in the configuration parameters of the Web Services.
 Students could get caught in typos here.
+  - You need the databases created in Lab 1.
+If the students did not finish that lab there is an appendix in this lab that has connection strings to shared instances of SQL and Cosmos DB.
+They can use those to finish the lab.

 ### Session 6 - Serverless Computing - Bring you app to the next level